 Record players have been around since the 1940’s.
 That’s a lot of recorded music.

-The law asks, “Where do we draw the line?!
+The law, not unreasonably asks, “Where would you have us draw the line?!
 If you’d written it down, we’d have protected it!”

 Vernon Silver wrote an article for Bloomberg showing that by this logic, there’s lots of music; famous and instantly sing-along-able stuff that’s not protected by copyright.